brentsimmons/wildcat/README.md

 It can generate websites that *don’t* have a blog — for instance, you could use it to generate the help files for a Mac or iOS app.
 But its main use is for sites with a blog.

 It generates JSON Feed and RSS feeds as well as HTML pages.
 It supports the MetaWeblog API.
+It supports title-less blog posts, too, so you can use this is a microblogging system, if you want.
+Or as a hybrid — you can mix posts-with-titles and posts-without-titles.

 I’m not looking for pull requests yet.
 Some time in the future, possibly, although forking just may be the better way to go.